MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ### Configure Apache Spark

 The Azure SDK for Java supports multiple versions of Jackson, but issues can sometimes arise depending on your build tooling and its dependency resolution ordering.
-A good example of this is with Apache Spark 3.0.0 (and later), which depends on Jackson 2.10.
-While it is compatible with the Azure SDK for Java, developers often discover that a more recent version of Jackson is used instead, which results in incompatibilities.
+A good example of this problem is with Apache Spark, version 3.0.0 and later, which depends on Jackson 2.10.
+While it's compatible with the Azure SDK for Java, developers often discover that a more recent version of Jackson is used instead, which results in incompatibilities.
 To mitigate this problem, you should pin a specific version of Jackson (one that is compatible with Spark).
 For more information, see the [Support for multiple Jackson versions](#support-for-multiple-jackson-versions) section in this article.

-If you use earlier versions of Spark, or if another library you use requires an even earlier version of Jackson that isn't supported by the Azure SDK for Java, continue reading this document for possible mitigation steps.
+If you use earlier versions of Spark, or if another library you use requires an even earlier version of Jackson that the Azure SDK for Java doesn't support, continue reading this article for possible mitigation steps.

 ### Detect Jackson runtime version